 Queensland rollout—COVID-19 vaccine

-- If you have a vaccination appointment during lockdown and are either now in quarantine (from being at an exposure site/close contact) or unwell, you will need to reschedule your appointment online or call 134 COVID (134 268).
+If you are in quarantine (from being at an exposure site/close contact), isolation or unwell, you will need to reschedule your appointment through the vaccination booking system or by calling 134 COVID (134 268).
 If you miss your second dose date, you will be re-booked for a date as close as possible.

 COVID-19 vaccine rollout

-- All Aboriginal and Torres Strait Islander people aged 12 and over
+- Aboriginal and Torres Strait Islander people aged 12 and over

 - Pregnant women during any stage of pregnancy